 Beyond Epidiolex and Sativex, the company has two other cannabis-based clinical candidates that are the subject of four clinical development programs.
 With multiple clinical development programs currently underway, revenue growing at a breakneck speed, and Sativex being on the verge of reaching the market, GW Pharmaceuticals’ stock is one for the watchlist.

 2. Cronos Group (NASDAQ: CRON)

 Cronos Group operates on the opposite end of the cannabis market from GW Pharmaceuticals.
 The company is focused on recreational cannabis and has quickly become one of the biggest companies in the marijuana market.

 A major part of the growth seen from Cronos Group has to do with an investment made by American tobacco company Altria.
 The maker of Marlboro, Parliament, and Virginia Slims cigarettes saw value in the cannabis industry early and saw Cronos Group as one of the best marijuana stocks on the market.

 Cronos Group is one of the key cannabis growers in Canada, helping to support the country’s booming cannabis business.
 However, that’s just one part of the company’s work.
 The company is also actively involved in penetrating other markets around the world.
 The biggest of these markets is the United States, and tapping into this market has the potential to lead to skyrocketing valuations.

-Cronos Group is uniquely positioned to capitalize on the legalization of cannabis in the U.S. Given the company’s success in the Canadian market, similar success in the United States market would drive far higher revenues on account of the much larger size of the U.S. economy.
+Cronos Group is uniquely positioned to capitalize on the potential legalization of cannabis in the U.S. Given the company’s success in the Canadian market, similar success in the United States market would drive far higher revenues on account of the much larger size of the U.S. economy.

 All Cronos would need to take the U.S. market by storm is a strong partner that can guide the company through the unique regulatory environment in the region.
 So, the Altria investment in Cronos Group turned out to be a match made in heaven.